Proof of the $(\alpha,\beta)$--inversion formula conjectured by Hsu and Ma: Proof of Theorem

-No matter how different these two identities would like, we are now able to show that both are equivalent to each other in certain condition.
-This equivalence is based on the following two facts.
-The first one is \begin{yl} Two sequences $\{\alpha_{n,k}\}_{n,k\in \Bbb{Z}}$ and $\{\beta_{n,k}\}_{n,k\in \Bbb{Z}}$ with $\beta_{n,k}=-\beta_{k,n}$ satisfy QSI (\ref{quintuple}) if and only if for any integers $x,p,y$,
+\end{dy} Later as we will see, these two identities are crucial to Theorem \ref{1.33}.
+In the following, we proceed to show that they are in fact equivalent to each others, although both seem very different in form.
+This equivalency is based on the following two facts.
+The first one is that TSI (\ref{cond222}) is also equivalent to (\ref{cond3}). \begin{yl} $\{\alpha_{n,k}\}_{n,k\in \Bbb{Z}}$ and $\{\beta_{n,k}\}_{n,k\in \Bbb{Z}}$ with $\beta_{n,k}=-\beta_{k,n}$ satisfy TSI (\ref{cond222}) if and only if for any integers $l,x,y$,